com-480-data-visualization/datavis-project-2022-syrinx/Milestone1.md

 The timeline view is the women's data organized by date.
 The map is the women's data organized by place of death.

-We envision multiple filters, aggregations and transitions.
 From the ensemble view, a click on a specific icon leads to the portrait view.
 In the portrait view a click on a specific attribute (e.g. race) leads back to the ensemble view and highlights the corresponding subset of women.
 A click on the date jumps to the timeline, where women killed around that date can be seen.
-It would be possible to go from the ensemble to the statistical view.
-The statistical view will have the same filters as the ensemble view.
+The statistical view has the same filters as the ensemble view.
 The timeline can be to zoomed in or out in the 2018 year, as well as the map.
-The ensemble, portrait and timeline views are thought as tools to remember and honour these dead women.
-The design will take into account this specificity and only the information related to them will be shown (no suspect age or occupation mentioned).
+The ensemble, portrait and timeline views are thought as tools to honour these women.
+The design takes into account this specificity and only the information related to the victims will be presented in these views.
+Such data as age of the suspect and relation with the victim will be presented in a statistical view to give more insights into the problem.

-People that explore our visualization would be able to connect with who were these women, and understand how unique they were, meanwhile, part of a similar and deathly pattern of violence from men against women.

 ### Exploratory Data Analysis